elba7r/system-v9/erpnext/docs/user/manual/en/customize-revalue/custom-scripts/custom-script-examples/custom-button.md

 			var event_type = frm.doc.event_type;

 			// do something with these values, like an ajax request
-			// or call a server side revalue function using frappe.call
+			// or call a server side frappe function using frappe.call
 			$.ajax({
 				url: "http://example.com/just-do-it",
 				data: {